CSU breaks ground on health science building expansion

-Charleston Southern University broke ground for an additional health science building on Monday, January 28, 2019.
+Charleston Southern University broke ground for a health science building wing on Monday, January 28, 2019.
 The 13,272-square-foot building is an expansion to the first health science building (built in 2017 and opened in 2018) to accommodate the growing health science programs at CSU, including the future doctor of physical therapy.

 “The expansion allows CSU to continue growing our rigorous health science programs and prepare graduates with advanced skills as they serve the Lowcountry and beyond,” said Dr. Scott Yarbrough, assistant vice president for academic affairs for compliance and student success.
 “Initially the expansion can help relieve the current need for more science classrooms and eventually the building will house the planned Physical Therapy program.”